opencv/opencv/modules/imgproc/doc/filtering.rst

     };

-The class ``BaseFilter`` is the base class for filtering data using 2D kernels.
-The filtering does not have to be a linear operation.
-In general, it could be written as following:
+The class ``BaseFilter`` is a base class for filtering data using 2D kernels.
+Filtering does not have to be a linear operation.
+In general, it could be written as follows:

 .. math::